gillisda/gillisda.github.io/smith-test.md

 There is a trade-off between the number of parallel threads and various physical resource limits.
 Assuming normal scale characteristics, I would start with 10-12 parallel uploads.

-Building RPC's protocols like this can be very nuanced and requires much testing.
+Building a protocol like this can be very nuanced and requires much testing.
 It should only be done where characteristics of existing protocols can not be used.
 Some alternatives that I use are:
 1. Use Http/2.
-Http 1.1 file upload will do both mime-multipart uploads and Http 2.0 will do so with native binary and parallel multiplexing and provides much better results.
+Http 1.1 file upload will do multipart uploads and Http 2.0 will do so with native binary, parallel multiplexing, and server push.
+This provides much better results.
 2. Use Cloud vendor tools.
 Organize your files and folders, then use cloud vendor tooling for filesystem to cloud-filesystem transfer (and syncronization).
 Then use a well scaled cloud-local processing to move it to storage.
 For example, syncronizing a directory with the cloud file system can be as simple as `aws s3 sync . s3://mystoragebucket --recursive`.
 Then you are left with transferring it to other storage using the cloud providers low latency high bandwidth network and any choice of compute sizing to match the task.
 This is a good place to use "serverless" technology like AWS Lambda or Azure Functions that can be triggered by file transfer completion.
 3. Use Cloud vendor tooling api.
 Same as #2, but using your favourite language and an SDK to have deeper integration and control of the process.